Noor-Raheel/Library-Management-System-/README.md

-# Library-Management-System-
+📚 Library Management System (with Streamlit UI)
-📚 A simple Library Management System built with Python OOP and Streamlit.
-Features include book management, user registration, issuing/returning books, and data persistence using Pickle.
-Clean UI, easy to use, and ideal for learning OOP + basic frontend.
+A simple yet functional Library Management System built using Python OOP and enhanced with a user-friendly Streamlit frontend.
+This app allows users to:

+📖 Add books to the library

+👤 Register new users

+🔄 Issue and return books

+📋 View the list of available books

+All operations are stored using Python’s pickle module for persistence across sessions.

+🚀 Features
+Object-Oriented Design (Book, Library, User classes)

+Intuitive Streamlit interface with sidebar navigation

+Real-time feedback (success/error messages)

+Data persistence using .pkl files

+Minimal dependencies and easy to run locally

+🛠 Technologies Used
+Python 3

+Streamlit

+Pickle (for saving data)